 Review of Applications and Decision Notification

 Successful applicants will have outstanding academic records at all levels of university training and a demonstrated commitment to the advancement of their scholarly project and their future professional life.
 Standards for admission to the Global Fellows Program are extremely high, but not arbitrary.
-Candidates may expect to receive a decision in late March.
+Candidates may expect to receive a decision in late March or early April.